 A man, some beers, and a plan

 Lederhosen’s fame shrunk in the 19th century as liking turned to long pants.
-The breeches grasped as “unsophisticated,” was on the approach of vanishing.
+The breeches grasped as “unsophisticated,” were on the approach of vanishing.
 But on August 25, 1883, Bavarian teacher Josef Vogl who feared the loss of the traditional dress highlighted a strategy with his drinking friends in Bayrischzell to discover a club devoted to saving the breeches.

 Clothes appropriate for an Emperor

-Vogl’s drive to the realm the traditional breeches rapidly copied followers.
+Vogl’s drive to the realm of the traditional breeches rapidly copied followers.
 By the end of the 19th century, Lederhosen had away from farmers’ daily wear to ease wear for the bourgeoisie and even royals.
 German King Ludwig II facilitated the spread of Vogl’s creativity beyond Bavaria.
 And Austrian Emperor Franz Josef dresses in the shorts to hunt with his son Crown Prince Rudolf, who wore a longer styled person.

 No shorts in Church!

 The Catholic Church was not ever very happy with lederhosen’s revitalization — it well-thought-out the knee-flaunting garments unsuitable and ill-mannered.
-It expelled the wearing of lederhosen for men in processions, but later in 1913 a guy belongs to Berlin, get married in lederhosen in church then it became a trend to wear lederhosen at wedding time to recall Bavarian Ludwig remembrance.
+It expelled the wearing of lederhosen for men in processions, but later in 1913 a guy who belongs to Berlin, get married in lederhosen in church then it became a trend to wear lederhosen at wedding time to recall Bavarian Ludwig remembrance.

 A global industry

 Lederhosen may be a traditional element, but it can be tough to keep up with its regularly varying trends!
-Lederhosen women fashion sites appealed that suspenders were out in 2017.
+Lederhosen women’s fashion sites appealed that suspenders were out in 2017.
 “Antique-look” lederhosen that has a stonewashed and worn fashion —are also widespread.